-Policy statement for St Joseph's Pre-school
+Policy statement for St Joseph's Nympsfield Out of School Club

-The purpose of St Joseph's Pre-school's safeguarding and child protection policy is to provide a secure framework for the workforce in safeguarding and promoting the welfare of those children/young people who attend our setting.
+The purpose of St Joseph's Nympsfield Out of School Club (OOSC) safeguarding and child protection policy is to provide a secure framework for the workforce in safeguarding and promoting the welfare of those children/young people who attend our setting.
 The policy aims to ensure that:

-- all our children are safe and protected from harm; - other elements of provision and policies are in place to enable children to feel safe and adopt safe practices; and - staff, children, committee, visitors, volunteers and parents are aware of the expected behaviours' and the settings legal responsibilities in relation to the safeguarding and promoting the welfare of all of our children.
+- all our children are safe and protected from harm; - other elements of provision and policies are in place to enable children to feel safe and adopt safe practices; and - staff, children, committee, visitors, volunteers and parents are aware of the expected behaviours and the settings legal responsibilities in relation to the safeguarding and promoting the welfare of all of our children.